ATK Solutions Inc.

 #4: How many transactions is it going to have regardless of the users?

-#5: What are the licensing terms of the database software?
+#5: What is the customers budget and licensing terms of the database software?

 Well let's go through several databases and explain the best situation for each one:

-MySQL Database - Don't get this confused with MS SQL Server.
+choosing database solution MySQL Database - Don't get this confused with MS SQL Server (which is Microsoft SQL Server listed above).
 These are 2 different databases even though they sound the same.
 MySQL databases are excellent for online web based applications.
 Not gigantic applications the size as banking/ATM software, but smaller applications.
 They are very cost effective, and easy to use.
 They can handle probably the same as Microsoft Access but work best in the online environment.
 They integrate seamlessly with a programming language called PHP.
 Of course, if the database size gets to about a million+ rows, you may eventually consider other options.
 But for a website that is starting out and needs some backend forms and programming to support the business needs, this is by far the best option with the best budget these days.
 Again if business grows exponentially, you can always move to a dedicated hosting package and pay to change databases to make things faster.
 But if you do get to this point, then cost should not be a problem anyway.
 Most web hosting packages come with this as an option so licensing isn't really a problem at all.

-In summing up this article, there is a lot to choose from, a lot of options out there.
+There is a lot of options to choose from.
 If you have any further questions, please don't hesitate to contact us or visit our database administration page.